aregsar/aregcode/blog/2019/dotnetcore-aspnet-mvc-global-error-handling/index.md

 }
 ```

+Looking in the `Startup.Configure(...)` method we can see that the global exception handler middleware is installed in the middleware pipeline only for production builds.

-I also added a Production run configuration profile in the profiles section of the properties\launchSettings.json file.
+Therefore, to run in production mode, I added a Production run configuration profile in the profiles section of the properties\launchSettings.json file.
 Snippet below:

 ```csharp
  "prod": {